-North Korea Releases 3 American Prisoners Ahead Of US-North Korean Summit, Trump Calls It “Very Exciting”
+North Korea Releases Three American Prisoners Ahead Of US-North Korean Summit, Trump Calls It “Very Exciting”

 According to The New York Times, South Korea has also welcomed the release of the US prisoners.
 Yoon Young-Chan, a spokesperson for South Korean President deemed it, “very positive for a successful North Korean-United States Summit.”

 These current diplomatic maneuvers between Kim Jong Un and Donald Trump stand in stark contrast to the war of words that the two leaders have previously engaged.
 Each side has threatened nuclear war.
 In March, Trump responded to South Korea’s peace talks with Kim Jong Un with a tweet stating that the US was prepared to “go hard in either direction,” The Daily Express reported at the time.
-At The United Nations last year, Trump called Jong Un “little rocket man,” and said that The United States had its finger on a nuclear button that was larger than the one in Pyongyang.
+At The United Nations last year, Trump called Jong Un “little rocket man,” and said that the United States had its finger on a nuclear button that was larger than the one in Pyongyang.

 In a response, Kim Jong Un called Trump a “dotard,” The New York Times reported.